projectfluent/fluent/guide/functions.md

 arguments to translations (see [Partially-formatted variables](#partially-formatted-variables) below).

+Any inline expression may be used as a positional argument, but named argument values are limited to literal values in Fluent 1.0.
+In Fluent 1.1, a variable reference may also be used as a named argument value.

 ## Built-in Functions

 Built-in functions are very generic and should be applicable to any translation